Daarak-Sedo/Ecommerce-Product-ManageMent/README.md

 ### Key points

 - In this project we will work feature wise.
 That means we pick one object like user, book, blog, etc at a time.
 We work through it's feature.
 The steps would be:
-  1) We create it's model.
+  1) We create it's model..
   2) We build it's APIs.
   3) We test these APIs.
   4) We deploy these APIs.